robolectric/robolectric/user-guide.md

     >
 {% endhighlight %}

-Android provides no way to access the drawable resource id that was applied to the <code>ImageView</code>.
+Android provides no way to access the drawable resource id that was applied to the  `ImageView`.
-Robolectric's <code>ShadowImageView</code> object records the drawable resource id so you can assert on it in test, like this:
+Robolectric's  `ShadowImageView` object records the drawable resource id so you can assert on it in test, like this:

 {% highlight java %}